 or want easier access to citation and bibliography style customisation features,

-you will want to look into using biblatex
+you will want to look into using biblatex.

-Try out both the natbib
+Try out both the natbib and biblatex examples.
+For natbib, you’ll need

-to run LaTeX, BibTeX, LaTeX, LaTeX; for biblatex
+to run LaTeX, BibTeX, LaTeX, LaTeX; for biblatex, it’s LaTeX, Biber, LaTeX.

 Find out how to do that in your editor, or try the Overleaf and LaTeX Online